-• Transaction logging lets you record information in a log file about every request the proxy receives and every error it detects.
+Transaction logging lets you record information in a log file about every request the proxy receives and every error it detects.
 Use the logs to determine how many people use the proxy, how much information each person requested, and which pages are most popular.
-You can see why a transaction was in error and see the state of the proxy cache at a particular time.
+You can see why a transaction was in error.
 For example, you can see that Content Gateway was restarted or that cluster communication timed out.